List of NCAA Division I men's ice hockey seasons: Conference realignment, dissolution, and mergers

-In 2010, Terry Pegula, an alumnus of Pennsylvania State University, donated $102 million to his alma mater for the express purpose of building a brand-new hockey arena and to fund the upgrade of both the men's and women's ice hockey programs from club level to Division I. This began a chain of events that caused a massive amount of conference realignment, the founding of two new conferences, and the ending of one of the oldest conferences in the NCAA.
+In 2010, Terry Pegula, an alumnus of Pennsylvania State University, donated $102 million to his alma mater for the express purpose of building a brand-new hockey arena and funding the upgrade of both the men's and women's ice hockey programs from club level to Division I.

+This began a chain of events that caused a massive amount of conference realignment, the founding of two new conferences, and the ending of one of the oldest conferences in the NCAA.
 Penn State's rise to the D-I ranks gave the Big Ten its sixth university that sponsored varsity men's ice hockey, a number significant for two reasons.
 First, Big Ten bylaws dictate that the conference can only sponsor a sport if it has at least six participating members.
 More significantly, NCAA rules on conference formation dictate that at least six teams must be present for a conference to receive an automatic bid into the NCAA tournament.
-In short order the other five teams announced their intention to leave their conferences (WCHA and CCHA).
-In response several members of the WCHA, including traditional powerhouses Denver and North Dakota, split to form a new conference, the NCHC.
-The NCHC quickly grew to 8 member teams, leaving the WCHA with only 4 remaining schools and the CCHA with 6.
-Five of the remaining CCHA schools then proceeded to join the WCHA, along with the Independent Alabama-Huntsville, bringing the WCHA up to 10 member schools.
+In short order, the other five teams announced their intention to leave their conferences (WCHA and CCHA).
+In response, several members of the WCHA, including traditional powerhouses Denver and North Dakota, split to form a new conference, the NCHC.
+The NCHC quickly grew to eight member teams, leaving the WCHA with only four remaining schools and the CCHA with six.
+Five of the remaining CCHA schools then joined the WCHA, along with the Independent Alabama-Huntsville, bringing the WCHA up to 10 member schools.
 The remaining CCHA team, Notre Dame, joined Hockey East.
-In essence all of the universities that changed conferences were not significantly harmed by the upheaval because no team was left without a conference by the start of the 2013–14 season.
+In essence, all of the universities that changed conferences were not significantly harmed by the upheaval, because no team was left without a conference by the start of the 2013–14 season.
 However, the shift did create one more automatic qualifier for the tournament, reducing the chance to receive an at-large bid for all schools across the nation.

 In November 2019, the seven Midwestern schools among the 10 members of the men's WCHA jointly announced they would leave the league after the 2020–21 season, citing the league's extended geographic footprint as a reason for this move.
 On February 18, 2020, these seven schools announced they would start play in a new CCHA in the 2021–22 season.
 In July of that year, the revived CCHA announced that St. Thomas, which had just received NCAA approval to move directly from Division III to Division I starting in July 2021, would join the league upon its arrival in D-I.

-The 2020 tournament was canceled on March 12, 2020, just before the start of most conference postseason tournaments, due to concerns from the COVID-19 pandemic.
+The 2020 tournament was canceled on March 12, 2020, just before the start of most conference postseason tournaments, due to concerns about the COVID-19 pandemic.

 After the 2023–24 season, the Atlantic Hockey Association merged with the women's College Hockey America to form Atlantic Hockey America.
 The predecessor conferences had operated with a single commissioner and office staff since 2010.